-The TPS54040 device is a 42-V, 0.5-A, step-down (buck) regulator with an integrated high side n-channel MOSFET.
-To improve performance during line and load transients the device implements a constant frequency, current mode control which reduces output capacitance and simplifies external frequency compensation design.
-The wide switching frequency of 100kHz to 2500kHz allows for efficiency and size optimization when selecting the output filter components.
+The TPS54240-Q1 device is a 42-V, 2.5-A, step-down (buck) regulator with an integrated high-side n-channel MOSFET.
+To improve performance during line and load transients, the device implements a constant-frequency, current-mode control which reduces output capacitance and simplifies external frequency compensation design.
+The wide switching frequency of 100 kHz to 2500 kHz allows for efficiency and size optimization when selecting the output-filter components.
 The switching frequency is adjusted using a resistor to ground on the RT/CLK pin.
-The device has an internal phase lock loop (PLL) on the RT/CLK pin that is used to synchronize the power switch turn on to a falling edge of an external system clock.
+The device has an internal phase-lock loop (PLL) on the RT/CLK pin that is used to synchronize the power switch turnon to a falling edge of an external system clock.

-The TPS54040 has a default start up voltage of approximately 2.5V.
-The EN pin has an internal pull-up current source that can be used to adjust the input voltage under voltage lockout (UVLO) threshold with two external resistors.
-In addition, the pull up current provides a default condition.
-When the EN pin is floating the device will operate.
-The operating current is 116μ A when not switching and under no load.
-When the device is disabled, the supply current is 1.3μ A.
+The TPS54240-Q1 has a default start-up voltage of approximately 2.5 V. The EN pin has an internal pullup current source that is used to adjust the input undervoltage lockout (UVLO) threshold with two external resistors.
+In addition, the pullup current provides a default condition.
+When the EN pin is floating the device operates.
+The operating current is 138 $\mu$ A when not switching and under no load.
+When the device is disabled, the supply current is 1.3 $\mu$ A.

-The integrated $200m\Omega$ high side MOSFET allows for high efficiency power supply designs capable of delivering 0.5 amperes of continuous current to a load.
-The TPS54040 reduces the external component count by integrating the boot recharge diode.
-The bias voltage for the integrated high side MOSFET is supplied by a capacitor on the BOOT to PH pin.
-The boot capacitor voltage is monitored by an UVLO circuit and will turn the high side MOSFET off when the boot voltage falls below a preset threshold.
-The TPS54040 can operate at high duty cycles because of the boot UVLO.
-The output voltage can be stepped down to as low as the 0.8V reference.
+The integrated $200\text{-m}\Omega$ high-side MOSFET allows for high-efficiency power-supply designs capable of delivering 2.5 A of continuous current to a load.
+The TPS54240-Q1 reduces the external component count by integrating the boot recharge diode.
+The bias voltage for the integrated high-side MOSFET is supplied by a capacitor between the BOOT and PH pins.
+The boot capacitor voltage is monitored by a UVLO circuit and turns the high-side MOSFET off when the boot voltage falls below a preset threshold.
+The TPS54240-Q1 operates at high duty cycles because of the boot UVLO.
+The output voltage can be stepped down to as low as the 0.8 V reference.

-The TPS54040 has a power good comparator (PWRGD) which asserts when the regulated output voltage is less than 92% or greater than 109% of the nominal output voltage.
-The PWRGD pin is an open drain output which deasserts when the VSENSE pin voltage is between 94% and 107% of the nominal output voltage allowing the pin to transition high when a pull-up resistor is used.
+The TPS54240-Q1 has a power-good comparator (PWRGD) which asserts when the regulated output voltage is less than 92% or greater than 109% of the nominal output voltage.
+The PWRGD pin is an open-drain output which deasserts when the VSENSE pin voltage is between 94% and 107% of the nominal output voltage, allowing the pin to transition high when a pullup resistor is used.

-The TPS54040 minimizes excessive output overvoltage (OV) transients by taking advantage of the OV power good comparator.
-When the OV comparator is activated, the high side MOSFET is turned off and masked from turning on until the output voltage is lower than 107%.
+The TPS54240-Q1 minimizes excessive output overvoltage (OV) transients by taking advantage of the OV power-good comparator.
+When the OV comparator is activated, the high-side MOSFET is turned off and masked from turning on until the output voltage is lower than 107%.

-The SS/TR (slow start/tracking) pin is used to minimize inrush currents or provide power supply sequencing during power up.
-A small value capacitor should be coupled to the pin to adjust the slow start time.
-A resistor divider can be coupled to the pin for critical power supply sequencing requirements.
+The SS/TR (slow start/tracking) pin is used to minimize inrush currents or provide power-supply sequencing during power up.
+A small-value capacitor should be coupled to the pin to adjust the slow-start time.
+A resistor divider can be coupled to the pin for critical power-supply sequencing requirements.
 The SS/TR pin is discharged before the output powers up.
-This discharging ensures a repeatable restart after an over-temperature fault, UVLO fault or a disabled condition.
+This discharging ensures a repeatable restart after an overtemperature fault, UVLO fault or a disabled condition.

-The TPS54040, also, discharges the slow start capacitor during overload conditions with an overload recovery circuit.
-The overload recovery circuit will slow start the output from the fault voltage to the nominal regulation voltage once a fault condition is removed.
+The TPS54240-Q1 also discharges the slow-start capacitor during overload conditions with an overload recovery circuit.
+The overload recovery circuit slow-starts the output from the fault voltage to the nominal regulation voltage once a fault condition is removed.
 A frequency foldback circuit reduces the switching frequency during startup and overcurrent fault conditions to help control the inductor current.